 Setup guide for connecting MCP (Model Context Protocol) servers to Claude Desktop, ChatGPT, and Cursor.
-Written after six months running a remote MCP server in production and hitting every quirk.
+Written while running a remote MCP server in production and hitting every quirk.

 Want the click-by-click only?
 Skip to the Claude Desktop section.
 Want context first?
 Read on.